abinit/abinit/doc/developers/abimkdocs.md

 Then, build the HTML using `mksite.py serve`.

-### Lessons

-The major part of each lesson HTML file comes from `~abinit/doc/topics/origin_files/lesson_NAME.yml`, although selected high-level information (name, keyword, author and subtitle) is contained in `~abinit/doc/topics/origin_files/lessons.yml`.
-Note the last section of the latter file, that gives a default value for each component of a lesson file that would not have been specified in either `lesson_NAME.yml` or the specific section of `lessons.yml`.

-The content of `~abinit/doc/topics/origin_files/lesson_NAME.yml` is either:

-* an "intro" section and a "body" section,
-* or (this is preferred), an "intro" section and a list of sections, each having a "title" and a "body".

-In the latter case, a table of content is automatically generated by generate_doc.py .
-The latter structure can be seen in `lesson_dmft.yml`.

-The "text" content of these section is in plain HTML.
-Note that the indentation is important in YAML.
-The "text" lines in `lesson_NAME.yml` must be indented by at least two blanks.
+## How to a add a new document

-In order to add a new lesson, introduce a new section in `lessons.yml`, and create a new `~abinit/doc/topics/origin_files/lesson_NAME.yml`.
+In order to add a new lesson, create a new Markdown file in doc/tutorial and register it in `mkdocs.yml`

-Then, build the HTML using `mksite.py`.
+Then, build the HTML using `mksite.py serve` and start to enjoy the Markdown syntax.

-### Help files

-The structuration for help files is very similar to the one for the lessons of the tutorial.
-The major part of comes from `~abinit/doc/users/origin_files/help_NAME.yml`, although selected high-level information (name, keyword, author and subtitle) is contained in `~abinit/doc/topics/origin_files/helps.yml`.

-Do not forget to build the HTML using generate_doc.py.

-### Theory documents

-The structuration for theory documents is very similar to the one for the lessons of the tutorial.
+The structuration for help files and theory documents is very similar to the one for the lessons of the tutorial.
-The major part of comes from `~abinit/doc/users/origin_files/theorydoc_NAME.yml`, although selected high-level information (name, keyword, author and subtitle) is contained in `~abinit/doc/topics/origin_files/theorydocs.yml`.

-Do not forget to build the HTML using generate_doc.py.

 ### Topics and tribes